The EAA and Accessibility in Stison Follow

 This is not intended as legal advice, nor is it an exhaustive list of the ways in which accessibility metadata may be shared.

-The European Accessibility Act makes the display of accessibility information in your metadata essential if you if you wish to sell your products within the EU.
+The European Accessibility Act makes the display of accessibility information in your metadata essential if you wish to sell your products within the EU.

 Whilst detailing the accessibility features that your products contain plays a vital role in enabling customers with disabilities to identify which stock will be suitable for them, it is worth noting that whilst Micro-enterprises (with fewer than 10 employees and an annual turnover or balance sheet of less than €2 million) will be encouraged to comply with the EAA, they will not be required to (https://www.taylorwessing.com/en/interface/2022/the-european-accessibility-act/the-european-accessibility-act---a-slow-start-to-a-long-journey)